Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

-Find out in my updated gold industry statistics guide for 2025.
+Learn more in my updated gold industry statistics guide for 2026.

 All the references and resources I used in crafting my guide are listed at the bottom of the page.